 But with a little fidgeting and editing, you should be able to resolve this problem to a usable level.

-Overall, this is one of the best microphones for twitch because it can offer outstanding audio quality and numerous other features and all of that for a more than reasonable price.
+Overall, this is one of the best microphones for Twitch because it can offer outstanding audio quality and numerous other features and all that for a more than reasonable price.

 4. Razer Seiren Mini